polkadot-developers/knowledgebase/current/runtime/storage.md

 data (account balances, for example) it is especially likely to exceed block production time by iterating over maps in their entirety within the runtime.
 Furthermore, because maps are comprised of more layers of indirection than native lists, they are significantly more costly than lists to iterate over with respect to time.
-This is not to say that it is "wrong" to iterate over maps in your runtime; in general Substrate focuses on "first principals" as opposed to hard and fast rules of right and wrong.
-Being efficient within the runtime of a blockchain is an important first principal of Substrate and this information is designed to help you understand _all_ of Substrate's storage capabilities and use them in a way that respects the important first principals around which they were designed.
+This is not to say that it is "wrong" to iterate over maps in your runtime; in general Substrate focuses on "first principles" as opposed to hard and fast rules of right and wrong.
+Being efficient within the runtime of a blockchain is an important first principle of Substrate and this information is designed to help you understand _all_ of Substrate's storage capabilities and use them in a way that respects the important first principles around which they were designed.
 Depending on [the hashing algorithm](#Transparent-Hashing-Algorithms) that you select to generate a map's keys, you may be able to iterate across its keys as well as its values.